-van den Hoven et al. conducted a study similar to this one, but with 90Y-resin microspheres in patients with metastatic colorectal cancer (8). van den Hoven et al. conservatively estimated that a dose of 40-60 Gy would be needed to achieve a significant tumor response.
-Willowson et al. found approximately 50 Gy to be sufficient for a metabolic response (15), and Levillain et al. found that an average absorbed dose on all tumors higher than 39 Gy was a good predictor of both metabolic response and overall survival (16).
+Van der Hoven, et al. conducted a study similar to this one, but with Y resin microspheres in mCRC patients (8).
+Van der Hoven and colleagues conservatively estimated that a dose of 40-60 Gy would be needed to achieve a significant tumor response.
+Willowson et al. found ~50 Gy to be sufficient for a metabolic response (15) and Levillain and colleagues found that an average absorbed dose on all tumors higher than 39 Gy was a good predictor of both metabolic response as well as overall survival (16).
 Flamen et al. found a median of 46 Gy for the metabolic response group (17,18).
-All these studies used resin microspheres in patients with metastatic colorectal cancer.
+All these studies used resin microspheres in mCRC patients.
 In the current study, the estimated dose needed for a local response was higher (geometric absorbed tumor dose was 232 Gy for CR and 168 Gy for PR).
-This difference likely reflects differences between the used microspheres and potentially also between the methods used for the actual dose estimation.
-Furthermore, a direct quantitative comparison with the present study is hampered by heterogeneity in the primary tumor types of the included patient cohort.
-For a valid pairwise comparison, a more homogeneous patient group is needed.
+This likely reflects differences between the used microspheres and potentially also between the methods used for the actual dose estimation.
+Furthermore, a direct quantitative comparison with the present study is hampered by the heterogeneity in primary tumor types of included patient cohort.
+For a valid pair wise comparison, a more homogenous patient group is needed.

-The semiautomatic method of thresholding the F-FDG scans to define tumor volumes, as used in the study, decreased the variance typically induced with manual delineation.
-By subsequently applying these masks to the corresponding Ho dose maps using an automatic registration routine, the current method offered a nonsubjective measure for both dose and response, maximizing reproducibility.
+The semi-automatic method of thresholding the FDG scans to define tumor volumes, as used in the study, decreased the variance typically induced with manual delineation.
+By subsequently applying these masks to the corresponding Ho dose maps using an automatic registration routine, the current method offered a non-subjective measure for both dose and response, maximizing reproducibility.

-The current study was performed with a limited sample size of patients who had hepatic metastases of different origins.
-Consequently, there was not enough statistical power to model the differences in F-FDG avidity, tumor biology, and radiosensitivity that might exist between the different tumor types.
-Furthermore, differences in patient positioning and breath-hold policy between PET and SPECT scans, combined with the relatively low resolution and contrast of the low-dose CT portion of the SPECT/CT scan, increased the likelihood of local misregistrations.
-These effects increased the error in dose estimates in each response group, contributing to a larger spread in each response category and decreasing separability between response groups.
+The current study was performed with a limited sample size of patients with hepatic metastases of different origins.
+Consequently, there was not enough statistical power to model the differences in FDG avidity, tumor biology and radio-sensitivity that might exist between the different tumor types.
+Furthermore, differences in patient positioning and breath-hold policy between PET and SPECT scans, combined with the relatively low resolution and contrast of the low-dose CT of the SPECT/CT increased the likelihood of (local) misregistrations.
+These effects increased the error in dose estimates of each response group, contributing to a larger spread in each response category, decreasing separability between response groups.

-It has been argued that the different radioembolization devices (e.g., resin or glass) result in differences in microdistribution and, consequently, in the absorbed dose needed for tumor response and toxicity (3).
+It has been argued that the different radioembolization devices (e.g. resin or glass) result in differences in micro-distribution and consequently the absorbed dose needed for tumor response and toxicity (3).
 Ho-microspheres are positioned between resin and glass microspheres with respect to the number of injected particles and particle size (19).
-On the basis of these data, we expect the apparent radiosensitivity of Ho-microspheres to lie in between as well.
-However, this expectation will need to be confirmed in a future study in which only patients with the same tumor type are included.
+Based on these data, we expect the 'apparent' radio-sensitivity of Ho-microspheres to lie in between as well.
+However, this will need to be confirmed in a future study in which only patients with the same tumor type are included.